ku-sldg/plih/_posts/2016-06-13-SimpleInterpreters.md

 A *parser* is a program that translates concrete syntax into an AST.
 It checks the syntax of its input, generates error messages if the syntax is bad, and generates an AST if the syntax is good.
 The signature of a parser for the _AE_ language is:

 {% highlight haskell %}
-parse :: String -> AE
+parseAE :: String -> AE
 {% endhighlight %}

 Give `parse` a string and it will return an `AE` if it does not crash.
 More generally, the parser for any language will be from a string to the datatype for that language's abstract syntax.